CodeLeoX16/Customer-Categorizer/README.md

 # 🛍️ Customer Categorizer - End-to-End Machine Learning Project

-An end-to-end **Machine Learning** application that segments customers based on their demographic and purchasing behavior using **K-Means Clustering** and predicts the customer's segment using a **Logistic Regression** classifier.
+An end-to-end **Machine Learning** application that segments customers based on demographic and purchasing behavior using **K-Means Clustering** and predicts the customer's segment using a **Logistic Regression** classifier.

-The project implements a complete ML pipeline including data ingestion, validation, transformation, clustering, model training, evaluation, model versioning with AWS S3, MongoDB Atlas integration, Docker containerization, and deployment on Render.
+The project implements a complete ML pipeline including **Data Ingestion**, **Data Validation**, **Feature Engineering**, **Customer Segmentation**, **Model Training**, **Model Evaluation**, **AWS S3 Model Storage**, **MongoDB Atlas Integration**, **Docker Containerization**, and **Render Deployment**.

 ---

 ## 🚀 Live Demo

-🔗 **Application:**
+🔗 **Live Application:**
 https://customer-categorizer-h3e6.onrender.com/

-> **Note:** The application is hosted on Render's Free Tier.
+> **Note:** This application is hosted on Render's Free Tier.
 If inactive, the first request may take **45–60 seconds** while the server starts.

 ---

-## 📌 Project Overview
+# 📌 Problem Statement

-Businesses collect a large amount of customer data but often struggle to identify meaningful customer groups.
+Businesses collect large amounts of customer data but often struggle to identify meaningful customer groups for personalized marketing.

-This project automatically segments customers into different categories using **unsupervised learning (K-Means Clustering)**.
-After generating cluster labels, a **Logistic Regression classifier** is trained to predict the customer category for new users without re-running the clustering algorithm.
+The objective of this project is to build an intelligent Machine Learning system that automatically segments customers based on their demographic and purchasing behavior.
+Once the customer groups are generated using clustering, a classification model predicts the appropriate customer segment for new customers.

-The system enables businesses to:
+This enables businesses to:

-- Identify similar customers
+- Customer Segmentation
-- Build targeted marketing campaigns
+- Targeted Marketing
-- Improve customer engagement
+- Personalized Recommendations
-- Personalize recommendations
+- Customer Retention
-- Increase customer retention
+- Better Business Decisions

 ---